-All the promises of God belong to Israel, including the adoption as sons of God, the manifest glory of God (Shechinah), all the covenants, including the Abrahamic, Mosaic, Davidic, Aaronic, etc., the giving of the law of Moses and its foundation for Christianity, the priestly and kingly service of God, and the promise of resurrection and eternal life in Christ Jesus.
+All the promises of God belong to Israel.
+These include the adoption as sons of God, the manifest glory of God (Shechinah), all the covenants, including the Abrahamic, Mosaic, Davidic, Aaronic, etc., the giving of the law of Moses and its foundation for Christianity, the priestly and kingly service of God, and the promise of resurrection and eternal life in Christ Jesus.
 All these were promised to the Jewish people through Christ, who Paul referred to as his countrymen according to the flesh and Israelites.

 Not all children of Abraham are truly Israel, nor are they all children of God just because of their natural lineage.
 Only those born again of the Spirit of God are considered the children of God and the children of the promise in Christ.

-The gentiles who were not part of the covenants made with Israel are now part of the covenants and have attained the righteousness of God and the righteousness of faith in Christ.
-However, much of Israel, to whom belonged all the promises, pursued their own righteousness by trying to fulfill the law out of their own human effort, and have not attained to the righteousness of God because they did not seek it by faith, but rather by the carnal works of the law.
+The Gentiles who were not part of the covenants made with Israel are now part of the covenants and have attained the righteousness of God and the righteousness of faith in Christ.
+However, much of Israel, to whom belonged all the promises, pursued their own righteousness by trying to fulfill the law out of their human effort, and have not attained to the righteousness of God because they did not seek it by faith, but rather by the carnal works of the law.

 And they, unsaved Israel, remain ignorant of God’s righteousness which was His sacrifice on the cross, and have sought to establish their own righteousness through the through their own human efforts under the law, and have not submitted to the righteousness of God which is their acceptance by faith that Christ died on the cross for their sins.

-Therefore, God makes no distinction (in terms of our salvation) between Jew and gentile, for God is the same Lord and Savior over all who call upon Him.
+Therefore, God makes no distinction (in terms of our salvation) between Jew and Gentile, for God is the same Lord and Savior over all who call upon Him.

 Therefore, has Israel stumbled that they should permanently fall?
 Absolutely not!
-But rather through their stumbling, God has given to the gentiles the message of salvation and the calling and responsibility to share the gospel with the whole earth, especially the Jewish people to provoke them to jealousy.
-And if Israel’s stumbling means spiritual riches for the gentiles, how much more will their salvation usher in the return of Christ and the Messianic Kingdom?
+But rather through their stumbling, God has given to the Gentiles the message of salvation and the calling and responsibility to share the gospel with the whole earth, especially the Jewish people to provoke them to jealousy.
+And if Israel’s stumbling means spiritual riches for the Gentiles, how much more will their salvation usher in the return of Christ and the Messianic Kingdom?